-You may be worried about the recent media coverage of COVID19 in care homes but we hope these Covid FAQs will help if you are thinking about coming to live at Fairfield or have a loved one who is struggling to cope on their own at home and would really benefit from residential care.
+You may be worried about the recent media coverage of COVID-19 in care homes so we’ve answered the most frequently asked questions about how we’re dealing with COVID-19.
+We hope that this will help if you are thinking about coming to live at Fairfield or have a loved one who is struggling to cope on their own at home and would really benefit from residential care.

-We hope these Covid FAQs of frequently asked questions and answers put your mind at rest.
+Hopefully these COVID-19 FAQs of frequently asked questions and answers put your mind at rest.
 Please do call Michelle Williams, our Director of Care, on 01865 558413 if you have any other concerns or questions.

 Is it safe for my relative to move in to Fairfield?